JeffreyRobertLynch/GlassBox-XAI/README.md

 ### Solution Summary

-GlassBox XAI achieves **Dice 0.8751** and **IoU 0.8000**, meeting or exceeding top entries from the ISIC 2018 leaderboard—**without relying on pretrained models, external data, or ensemble methods**.
-While some modern models (2024–2025) may report Dice scores above 0.90, these often depend on substantial computational resources, cloud infrastructure, or proprietary datasets.

-By contrast, GlassBox was developed **entirely from scratch**, trained on limited data, and runs **securely on local hardware**, with **end-to-end auditability**.
-It is suitable for real-world clinical deployment where **privacy, traceability, and ownership** are critical design factors.

-In short, the system delivers **high-tier performance under realistic clinical constraints**, while also offering **powerful visual diagnostics**, **exceptional model transparency**, and **flexible, local deployability**—capabilities not often found in more opaque, resource-intensive solutions.

-These trade-offs—and potential development paths for GlassBox XAI—are discussed further in the **Future Work** section.

 GlassBox XAI achieves **Dice 0.8751** and **IoU 0.8000**, meeting or exceeding top entries from the ISIC 2018 leaderboard, **without relying on pretrained models, external data, or ensemble methods**.
 While some modern models (2024–2025) may report Dice scores above 0.90, these typically require computationally expensive techniques, substantial cloud infrastructure, or proprietary data pipelines.

 By contrast, GlassBox was developed **entirely from scratch**, trained on limited data, and runs **securely on local hardware** with **end-to-end auditability**.
 It is suitable for real-world clinical deployment where **privacy, traceability, and model ownership** are critical design factors.

 In short, this system delivers **high-tier performance under realistic clinical constraints**, while also offering **powerful visual diagnostics**, **exceptional model transparency**, and **flexibile, local deployability** not often found in more opaque, compute-heavy solutions.

-These trade offs, and potential development paths for GlassBox XAI, are explored more thoroughly in the "Future Work" section.
+These trade-offs, and potential development paths for GlassBox XAI, are explored more thoroughly in the **Future Work** section.

 ---

-## Key Features
+## Core Segmentation Features

-These screenshots show the functionality of GlassBox XAI.
-All features can be used with all three models, but these screenshots will focus primarily on Model 1 (Dice-Optimized), to avoid redundancy.
-Three batches from the test set, containing 8 images each, are used to visualize features:
+The visuals below demonstrate the core segmentation capabilities of GlassBox XAI.
+While all features support all model variants and image batches, we primarily showcase **Model 1 (Dice-Optimized)** with **Batch A (Average Performance)** for clarity, consistency, and realistic baseline performance.

-- Batch A (Average Metrics): Performance on this batch closely mirrors average performance on the full test set.
-This can be considered typical performance.
+- **Batch A (Average Metrics):** Mirrors the models' average performance on the full test set.
+Represent typical, expected outcomes.
-- Batch B (High Metrics): Performance on this batch is higher than average performance on the full test set.
+- **Batch B (High Metrics):** Outperforms full test set metrics.
+Illustatrates optimal use cases.
-- Batch C (Low Metrics): Performance on this batch is lower than average performance on the full test set.

-### Core Segmentation Outputs
-This section demonstrates how raw model predictions are turned into clear, interpretable visuals that support clinical or operational decision-making.
-The primary output is a binary segmentation mask, which highlights areas of interest, such as lesions, on a per-pixel basis.

-To make these predictions human-readable, we overlay the segmentation mask on the original image, creating a visual output that can be used directly by clinicians or analysts.
-This is the real output of the system.

-Ground truth masks, created by medical experts, are included here only for evaluation purposes.
-These are used to calculate objective performance metrics by comparing the model's output with the expert annotation.
+- **Batch C (Low Metrics):** Underperforms full test set metrics.
+Useful for evaluating edge cases or failure points.

 #### Basic Segmentation Output - Model 1 - Batch A

+This section demonstrates how raw model predictions are turned into clear visuals that support decision-making.
+The primary output is a binary segmentation mask, highlighting lesion regions on a per-pixel basis.
 Here we have the base image to be segmented, the expert annotated mask, and the models' outputted mask for comparison.

+Ground truth masks, expert-annotated and included for evaluation, allow us to compare model output visually and calculate performance metrics across the batch.

 ![Model 1 - Segmentation Output - Batch A](output/base_model_1_batch_a_1.png)

 #### Segmentation Overlay - Model 1 - Batch A

-We take the model's output and create a dimmed overlay, placed over the original image.
-We do the same for the expert annotated mask for comparison.
-We also calculate performance metrics across this batch, for reference.
-This visual uses Batch A, representing typical performance.
+To make predictions visually intuitive, we overlay the dimmed segmentation mask on the original image.
+This creates a human-readable output that can be compared directly with expert annotations.
+We include overlays for both the model and expert masks, along with batch-level performance metrics for context.

+This visual uses Batch A, representing average performance.

 ![Model 1 - Segmentation Overlay - Batch A](output/metric_overlay_model_1_batch_a_1.png)